vaibhavsagar/presentations/typed-holes/presentation.md

 A placeholder for an expression with a known type and an unknown value.

+## Why?

+They allow the programming language to help us write programs!

 # Why do holes need to be typed?

 ## Let's write a program in Python